 6. Altair Engineering Inc.

-Altair Engineering Inc. provides advanced simulation tools under its HyperWorks suite, offering FEA solutions for structural optimization, crash analysis, and dynamic response.
+Altair Engineering Inc. provides advanced computer-aided engineering tools under its HyperWorks suite.
+It offers FEA solutions for structural optimization, crash analysis, and dynamic response.
 The company combines simulation, data analytics, and artificial intelligence to accelerate product development and improve decision-making.
 Altair’s software supports sectors such as automotive, aerospace, and electronics.
 Based in the U.S., Altair maintains a strong international presence with offices and R&D centers across multiple regions.

 7. Bentley Systems, Incorporated